Utilize Payroll to Improve Cash Flow

 Switching Payroll Providers

 It sounds like a daunting task but it’s really not – especially toward the of year.
-Switching payroll providers at the end of the year is easier since you don’t have to provide paperwork from previous months and can start fresh in the new year!
+Switching payroll providers at the end of the year are easier since you don’t have to provide paperwork from previous months and can start fresh in the new year!
 Furthermore, most payroll providers charge companies each time they run payroll – so if you pay employees 2x per month you’re being hit with fees 2x per month!
-Companies like Fingercheck, on the other hand, charge a single, low monthly fee regardless of your pay schedule.
+Companies like Fingercheck, on the other hand, charge a single, low monthly fee regardless of your payment schedule.
 This alone can result in a substantial savings year over year and improve your business cash flow.

 Don’t Let Good Employees Go

 The business environment is unpredictable, and if today your business is booming, nobody guarantees that tomorrow or in a month this situation will not change.
 However, what if you have not yet managed to provide your business with a soft landing?
 The most important thing is not to let your best employees leave you.
 They are your main driving force, and they are capable of how to take your business to a new level even in high conditions, as well as drown you following the example of the Titanic.

 If the situation is critical, you can consider a targeted loan but a better idea to think about when cash flow runs thin is turning to a payroll company such as Fingercheck, who provide clients up to $5K with no underwriting required (in most cases).
 But if you lose employees, then the cost of finding, hiring and training new ones, building their loyalty from scratch, will be much more significant than the interest on any loan or cash advance.